AkashWarlocks/orderflow-dynamic-hook/README.md

 | Deploy      | Pool Manager                              | 0x22b8142D0BFfc5Ff3b9976dc3eb44e44866F00e4 | 0xfeb26ea0ca2f0ba72466eb829b92e356eb5b11486f01b024fa63840c1daa7a54 |
 | Deploy      | OrderDiscriminator Hook                   | 0x8ced766b88384EA3001D9744A0bcEFFb10B8159e | 0x8e0ef2b58a658f60807b504965e487bdc70d428fbcdb92c03e1446661b378cdb |

+-- Caveats:

+Currently the FTSOs update irregularly.
+We assume that they will be updated reqularly in the future and will rely on other indicators beyond just the oracle price - pool price difference.

+This will incur more gas costs on swaps, the v4 singleton poolmanager does offer significant gas optimizations however